apache/sedona/README.md

 ## Acknowledgement

-GeoSaprk makes use of JTS Plus (An extended JTS Topology Suite Version 1.14) for some geometrical computations.
+GeoSpark makes use of JTS Plus (An extended JTS Topology Suite Version 1.14) for some geometrical computations.

 Please refer to [JTS Topology Suite website](http://tsusiatsoftware.net/jts/main.html) and [JTS Plus](https://github.com/jiayuasu/JTSplus) for more details.